MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-M365DataAtRestEncryptionPolicy.md

 ```

 ### -Name
-The Name parameter specifies a unique name for the data-at-rest encryption policy.
+The Name parameter specifies a unique name for the Microsoft 365 data-at-rest encryption policy.
 If the value contains spaces, enclose the value in quotation marks (").

 ```yaml
 Type: String